 "I'm going to live at home for awhile" as he learns to manage his money and get settled as a pro, O'Neill said, referring to his parents' house in Louisville.
 "Right now I'm just focused on becoming the best player I can be."

 O'Neill, who has been in the Rapids' academy system, signed with the team over the weekend.
+A Rapids spokesman said the team cannot comment on any deal until it receives league approval.

 The deal came after a long decision-making process for O'Neill and his family as he weighed whether to turn pro or attend the University of Virginia on a full athletic scholarship, as he signed to do back in February.